 Rutagarama created and garnered support for a strategic plan that led to the agency’s rehabilitation, ensuring that the protected areas and mountain gorilla habitat were not overrun.
 Risking his life, he repeatedly traveled to hostile territories to deliver funds and supplies to park rangers in the DRC so they could continue their work.
-He went on to work with the International Gorilla Conservation Program, .
+He went on to work with the International Gorilla Conservation Program.

 Since 2001, Rutagarama has continued his conservation work, playing a major role in facilitating international collaboration efforts to protect the Central Albertine Rift, a biodiversity hotspot that includes the Virunga mountain gorillas’ habitat.
 Eugène has also held senior positions with the Wildlife Conservation Society, the Dian Fossey Gorilla Fund’s Karisoke Research Center, and Rwanda’s national parks agency following the war and genocide in 1994.